dhopp1/llarga/README.md

 - You can clear out old corpora from local files and the database by using `helper/clear_corpus.py`.
 E.g., run the command line in the `helper/` directory, then enter:
 	- `python clear_corpus.py --keep corpus1,corpus1` to delete everything except corpus1 and corpus2
 	- `python clear_corpus.py --remove corpus1,corpus2` to remove only corpus1 and corpus2

+## Managing the vector database
+- Database credentials are stored in `metadata/db_creds.csv`
+- For backing up, if you have `dump_on_exit` set to `1` in the `metadata/db_creds.csv` file, a database dump will be created each time a user exits the application in `corpora/vector_db_dump.sql`
+- If you want to recreate the vector database in another place, for instance for running the application on a different computer, copy the entire `corpora/` directory to the new application and set `restore_db` to `1` in the `metadata/db_creds.csv` file.
+When you restart the server, when the first user logs into a new session, you will have to type the db password from `metadata/db_creds.csv` into the terminal to restore the database.
+This won't be required for subsequent log ons.
+- Also make sure

 ## Example image
 ![Example image](metadata/example_screen.png)